-You will need comfortable clothes and walking shoes for excursions, appropriate for the location and time of year.
+You will need comfortable clothes and walking shoes for excursions, some surfaces can be over uneven terrain.
 Shorts are perfectly acceptable, as are jeans.
 A light water resistant jacket can be useful even in the summer!
 I would also recommend a sun hat for the summer months.

 Bear in mind that some excursions will take in visits to Cathedrals or other religious locations where more modest attire, covering the shoulders to below the knees, is appropriate.
 A scarf applied across the shoulders is perfectly acceptable.
 This is particularly important in Italy where standards of dress are rigorously enforced but is also respectful elsewhere.

 Operator Specific Guidelines